-The report provides information for the 2018/19 financial year (i.e. 1 April 2018 to 31 March 2019) and includes comparisons for the equivalent period in 2017/18.
+The report provides information for the 2019/20 financial year (i.e. 1 April 2019 to 31 March 2020) and includes comparisons with 2018/19.
 Where appropriate, detailed notes have been provided which give an explanation of the relevant PPS processes and procedures.